 The display case consists of five shelves.
-The stock subtask uses one of the five shelves.
+The stock task uses one of the five shelves.
 The participants can decide which shelf to use.
+In addition, you must mark the shelf you will be using so that it can be identified, and declare which shelf you will be using at the time of the robot inspection.